School library: History of school libraries

-Library services to schools have evolved since the late 1800s from public or state library book wagons to informal classroom collections to what we know today.
-The later part of the 19th century marked the beginning of the modern American library movement with the creation of the American Library Association (ALA) in 1876 by a group of librarians led by Melvil Dewey.
-At these beginning stages of development, the school libraries were primarily made up of small collections with the school librarian playing primarily a clerical role.
+Library services to schools started in the 1800s, often being public or state library book wagons, eventually evolving to what exists today.
+The latter part of the 19th century marked the beginning of the modern American library movement, with the creation of the American Library Association (ALA) in 1876 by a group of librarians led by Melvil Dewey.
+In the early stages of development, school libraries were primarily made up of small collections with the school librarian primarily serving a clerical role.

 Dewey wrote that "a broad conception at the end of the century of the work of the schools is simply this, to teach the children to think accurately, with strength and with speed.
 If it is in the school that they get their start, then where do they get their education?"

 1920 marked the first effort by the library and education communities to evaluate school libraries with the publication of the Certain Report, which provided the first yardstick for evaluating school libraries.